LBNL-UCB-STI/beam/docs/events.rst

 ModeChoiceEvent
 ~~~~~~~~~~~~~~~
 Note that this event corresponds to the moment of choosing a mode, if mode choice is occurring dynamically within the day.
 If mode choice occurs outside of the simulation day, then this event is not thrown.
-Also, the queueStartTime of choosing mode is not always the same as the departure queueStartTime.
+Also, the time of choosing mode is not always the same as the departure time.

 * Time - Time of the mode choice.
 * Person - Person ID of the person making the mode choice.